 Backups in an OpenSearch cluster

-OpenSearch cloud databases automatically create index backups, so you don't have to configure and monitor backups yourself.
+OpenSearch cloud databases automatically create index backups.
+You do not need to configure and monitor backups yourself.

 Backups are created incrementally: